Skip to content

 Write with them in mind.
 Leave enough room for the illustrator to be creative and bring the story to another level.

-Unless it’s something that the illustrator wouldn’t know, but needs to know, don’t mention it.
+Unless it’s something the illustrator wouldn’t know but needs to know, don’t mention it.

 An example of this:

-Maybe your protagonist has a dog and you want it to be a specific breed of dog and a specific color.
-This is something you can note as the illustrator certainly wouldn’t know about it.
+Your protagonist has a dog and you want it to be a specific breed and color.
+This is something you can note, as the illustrator certainly wouldn’t know about it.

 A number of my clients don’t want anything bad to happen to the characters in the story.
 This is especially true of picture books.